Explore this course:

 Teaching

-Throughout your degree, you’ll be taught through lectures, practical sessions, lab placements, tutorials and seminars.
-In small group teaching classes you’ll discuss, debate and present on scientific and ethical topics.
+You’ll be taught through lectures, practical sessions, lab placements, tutorials and seminars.
+In small group teaching classes you’ll discuss and present scientific topics.

-Your research project will last for up to five months, where you’ll be working alongside experts in your field to give you first-hand experience of designing your own experiments, analysing results and culminating in you presenting your findings to colleagues.
+During your research project you’ll be working alongside academic staff and professional scientists.
+This will give you first-hand experience of designing your own experiments, analysing results, problem solving and presenting your findings to colleagues.

 Assessment

-Assessment is by formal examinations, coursework assignments, debates, poster presentations and a dissertation.
+Assessment includes, but isn’t limited to, formal examinations, coursework assignments, poster presentations and a dissertation.

 Your career